poepperl/rdfier/docu/INPUT_FORMAT.md

 Multiple Entries
 ----------------
-Often RDF statements have the same subject-predicate pair.
-For the csv input, this means that both statements can refer to the same cell.
+Often, RDF statements have the same subject-predicate pair.
+For the CSV input, this means that both statements can refer to the same cell.
 For this reason, multiple entries can be created in the cells with objects separated by a semicolon `;`.
 Thus, for the above example, a second language can easily be specified with `too heavy to weigh@en; zu schwer zum wiegen@de`.

 Nested Statements
 -----------------
-In order to be able to represent also statements like "A is a friend of B and B has the name Luca", the basic structure shown above can be changed.
+In order to be able to represent statements like "A is a friend of B, and B has the name Luca", the basic structure shown above can be changed.
-With the marker `**{id}` at the end of the column name an ID can be assigned to a column and thus marked as a subject column.
+With the marker `**{id}` at the end of the column name, an ID can be assigned to a column and thus marked as a subject column.
 The ID can be any string.
 A subject column with ID can then be referenced with the marker `{id}__` (double underscore) at the beginning of a column name, so that the column contains objects and the predicate to the referenced subject column.